acoustic-analytics/DigitalAnalytics/README.md

 `use_frameworks!`

-In the respective targets for your project in the Podfile add the following line if you want to use IBM DigitalAnalytics SDK's release version
+In the respective targets for your project in the Podfile add the following line if you want to use Acoustic DigitalAnalytics SDK's release version

 `pod 'DigitalAnalytics'`

-In the respective targets for your project in the Podfile add the following line if you want to use IBM DigitalAnalytics SDK's release version
+In the respective targets for your project in the Podfile add the following line if you want to use Acoustic DigitalAnalytics SDK's release version

 `pod 'DigitalAnalyticsDebug'`